imixs/imixs-cloud/doc/MONITORING.md

 	  - job_name: 'node-exporter'
 	    static_configs:
-          # the targets listed here must match the service names from the docker-compose file
+          # the targets listed here must match the 'node-exporter' service names from the docker-compose file
           - targets: ['manager-001:9100','worker-001:9100']

+	  - job_name: 'cadvisor'
+	    static_configs:
+	      # the targets listed here must match the 'cadvisor' service names from the docker-compose file
+	      - targets: ['docker-manager-001:8080','docker-worker-001:8080','docker-worker-002:8080','docker-worker-003:8080']

-**Note:** Add in the section 'node-exporter' all node-exporter services from the docker-compose.yml file need to be added.
-The service names with port 9100 are comma separated.
+**Note:** In the sections 'node-exporter' and 'cadvisor' the target lists all corresponding services from the docker-compose.yml file.
+Take care about the service names here as the need to match the configuration.
+The service names with port number are comma separated.

 ## The node-exporter

 The node -exporter is an important service provided by prometheus.
-This service will provide the machine data in a prometheus format.
-This service need to be deployed separately for each node in the docker swarm with an unique service name (here 'manager-001' and 'worker-001').
+This service will provide the machine metrics in a prometheus format.
+This service need to be deployed separately for each node in the docker swarm with an unique service name.

 **Note:** It is important that you take care of the 'node-exporter' job description in the prometheus.yml file.
 You need to add the service name from every node here!